 Quintana wants to stay with rebuilding White Sox

-Chicago White Sox pitcher Jose Quintana speaks to reporters during a media reception at the baseball team's annual fan convention Friday, Jan.
-27, 2017, in Chicago.
-Chicago White Sox infielder Todd Frazier smiles as he speaks to reporters during a media reception at the baseball team's annual fan convention Friday, Jan.
+Chicago White Sox outfielder Melky Cabrera, right, talks with pitcher Jose Quintana during a media reception at the baseball team's annual fan convention Friday, Jan.
 27, 2017, in Chicago.

 Add your comments below